 - Build in mechanisms for meeting attendees to ask questions, express concerns and propose solutions.

 - During the meeting, talk about participants' concerns and questions (rather than simply “taking note” of them).

-○ Careful listening and an effort to understand the underlying interests behind related and seemingly unrelated complaints might yield a solution that addresses community member's true concerns at a reasonable (or even minimal) cost to the facility.
+○ Careful listening and an effort to understand the underlying interests behind related and seemingly unrelated complaints might yield a solution that addresses the community's true concerns at a reasonable (or even minimal) cost to the facility.

-- Consider using a neutral facilitator to assist in designing an effective public participation process and conduct meetings to encourage all participants (permit applicant and community) to listen effectively, focus on interests rather than initial positions, and to identify potential solutions.
+- Consider using a neutral facilitator to assist in designing an effective public participation process and conduct meetings to encourage all participants (permit applicant and community like) to listen effectively, focus on interests rather than initial positions, and to identify potential solutions.

 5. Follow Up

-- If the public is invited to comment on plans, discuss the comments with community members after considering them.
+- If the public is invited to comment on plans, discuss the comments with the community after considering them.

 ○ If a comment is not clear, ask for clarification; do not ignore a suggestion due to a lack of understanding.

-○ Report back to let community members know how their comments affected the permit applicant's planning or operation.
+○ Report back to the community to let them know how their comments affected the permit applicant's planning or operation.

 ○ Explain when comments cannot be incorporated into the permit applicant's planned actions.